City of Rocks State Park New Mexico: Ultimate Guide to Camping, Hiking, and Tips

 • Group camping: There is a section for group camping

-When we went in the summer of 2021 there were only about 7 campers there so plenty of space to spread out.
+When we went in the summer of 2021 there were only about 7 campers so there was plenty of space to spread out.
 We stayed in the Pegasus section of the campground at site 15A.
 This spot was all the way in the back and very quiet.
 It was also close to the hiking trail.

-Showers & Restrooms
+Showers & Restrooms at City of Rocks

 City of Rocks State Park New Mexico